-The wizard is intended for people who sell goods or services, blog or carry on small-scale letting.
+The wizard is intended for people who sell goods or services, blog, game (e-sport) or carry on small-scale letting.

 Illegal income is also taxable.
 The activity is taxable if it is obviously illegal or its legal status is uncertain.
 Activity that is illegal because no official licence or permit has been obtained for it does not constitute grounds for tax exemption; see the letter from the Ministry of Finance to the Directorate of Taxes of 8 September in Utv.
 1999/200, which also states that “assuming that the general tax obligation conditions are otherwise met, it is necessary to establish a general rule concerning tax obligation regardless of whether a benefit is linked to illegal actions to a greater or lesser extent.”